dankiel0/bbGL/README.md

 # bbGL
-A game library for making simple Java games
+A Java game library for making video games